Hot Extended Galaxy Halos Around Local L* Galaxies From Sunyaev-Zeldovich Measurements: Discussion and Conclusions

 \subsection{Comparison to Predicted Signals from Large Scale Structure Simulations}

 Hot gaseous halos are a generic feature of simulated galaxies \citep{BenO2018,hop18,nel18a,soko2018}.
 These simulations show that a fraction of the baryons form a stable rotating disk of stars and cool or warm gas in the central $0.1R_{vir}$.
-Much of the remaining gas forms a hot halo near the virial temperature that extends to near (or beyond) the virial radius, but the mass and extent of simulated halos strongly depend on the uncertain feedback prescriptions \citep{Davies2020}.
+Much of the remaining gas forms a hot halo near the virial temperature that extends to near (or beyond) the virial radius, but the mass and extent of simulated halos strongly depend on the feedback prescriptions, which differ between EAGLE and \textit{IllustrisTNG}, such as in the AGN feedback algorithms \citep{Davies2020}.

 One simulation study, from the \textit{Feedback in Realistic Environments} program (\textit{FIRE}; \citealt{vandeVoort2016}) calculated the various SZ signals and baryon fractions at $z = 0 - 0.5$, within $R_{500}$, as a function of $M_{500}$.
 We note that \textit{FIRE} includes stellar but not AGN feedback in this work.
-Their hot baryon fraction within $R_{500}$ is similar to our value, $0.21 \pm 0.06$.
+Their hot baryon fraction within $R_{500}$ ($\approx 0.7R_{500}$, or 170 kpc for our sample) is similar to our value, $0.21 \pm 0.06$.
 However, the more direct comparison is to their SZ parameter, where our signal lies toward the upper $1\sigma$ envelope of their simulation results.

 A study of halo masses with $EAGLE$ \citep{Davies2019} has a similar factor of two spread in the prediction of $Y$ and the gaseous halo baryon fraction at fixed $M_h$.
 Our hot halo mass (from the SZ signal) at $R_{200}$ is $0.31 \pm 0.09$ of the cosmic baryon fraction, indistinguishable from the $0.27$ value of the model.
 For $Y$, our value is about a factor of two above their median value at logM$_{200}$ = 12.3 but within the dispersion.
 This could be explained if there is a temperature difference of a factor of two between the simulations and our data.